projektwahl/perfect-group-allocation/README.md

 https://valgrind.org/docs/manual/cl-manual.html
 Callgrind

-# DO NOT USE TRUST AUTHENTICATION IN PRODUCTION!
-For profiling we don't want to measure sha2 hashing overhead
-podman run --rm --detach --name postgres-profiling --env POSTGRES_HOST_AUTH_METHOD=trust --publish 5432:5432 docker.io/postgres

 https://nnethercote.github.io/perf-book/profiling.html

 cargo build --features profiling --target=x86_64-unknown-linux-gnu -Z build-std --profile=release-with-debug --bin server

-# I think macros don't work well with this especially the select! macro

 # WARNING: Only connect without ssl over localhost.
 This makes the profiling better as there is not countless ssl stuff in there.
 # I think you need to run this from the workspace root for debug symbols?